Fourth Founding Project

 - Inspire a culture of commitment to democratic values in American society.

 We will achieve our goals by:

 - Engaging individuals in democratic dialogue, within and beyond higher education institutions.

 - Modeling democratic deliberation and other democratic practices.

 - Building capacity—as individuals and collectively as institutions—to engage deeply and courageously on challenging political topics.

 - Developing sustained relationships with communities and organizations working on democratic reforms and expanding their intellectual and human resources.

-- Fall 2021: Our team of nearly a dozen schools and colleges is identifying reforms to collectively focus on for the upcoming year.
-In deciding which reforms to pursue, we will refer to the 31 recommendations to bolster American democracy put forth by Our Common Purpose, a 2021 report produced by bipartisan experts at the American Academy of Arts and Sciences.
+Our team of nearly a dozen schools and colleges identified reforms to collectively focus on for the upcoming year.
+In deciding which reforms to pursue, we referred to the 31 recommendations to bolster American democracy put forth by Our Common Purpose, a 2021 report produced by bipartisan experts at the American Academy of Arts and Sciences.

-- Spring 2022: We will develop, propose and implement reform-focused projects, such as student fellowships/internships, conferences, teach-ins and dialogues.
+We will develop, propose, and implement reform-focused projects, such as student fellowships/internships, conferences, teach-ins and dialogues.
 These will be led by students and staff, for students and staff across institutions.